Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: INTRODUCTION

 Given the general analysis and because we deal with unknown reward functions, our algorithm and its guarantees carry over to applications beyond power control with no modifications needed.
 One such example is activation in sensor networks, which we study in Subsection \ref{app-acti}.
 In this application, the observations are noisy and it is unreasonable to assume knowledge of the reward functions.

-Beyond power control, distributed protocols with QoS guarantees were studied in \cite{bistritz2021one, bistritz-queue}.
-The work in \cite{bistritz2021one} considered a multiplayer bandit scenario where, if multiple players pick the same arm, they all receive zero reward.
-This is a special case of a game that is different from the class of games we consider.
-The work in \cite{bistritz-queue} considers a general discrete game, but the algorithm uses regular communication between the players.
-Compared to both algorithms in \cite{bistritz2021one, bistritz-queue}, our proposed algorithm here has substantially better scalability in the number of players.
-Furthermore, our algorithm has two variants that either require 1-bit of infrequent communication or no communication at all.
-QoS guarantees were also studied in \cite{Borkar-QoS}, but in the context of average cost setting in a multi-agent Markov decision process.

-Our work is also related to the growing literature on open multi-agent systems, and open games in particular, where players can join and leave the game \cite{deplano2025optimization,bistritz2024gamekeeper}.
+A Meta-ToW game consists of multiple games that players can join and leave.
+Thus, our work is related to the growing literature on open multi-agent networks\cite{deplano2025optimization,bistritz2024gamekeeper,liu2025online}.

-To analyze the convergence of our algorithm, we use the Ordinary Differential Equation (ODE) approach to stochastic approximation \cite{Borkar-book} and the concept of Cooperative ODEs and Monotone Dynamical Systems \cite{coop-review}.
-Apart from their use in dynamical systems, cooperative ODEs have been widely used in fields such as epidemiology \cite{coop_use_epi_1,coop_use_epi_2}, social networks \cite{coop_use_social_1,coop_use_social_2}, and queuing systems \cite{Borkar-queue}.
+Our analysis employs the Ordinary Differential Equation (ODE) approach to stochastic approximation \cite{Borkar-book} and the concept of Cooperative ODEs and Monotone Dynamical Systems \cite{coop-review}.
+Other than in dynamical systems, cooperative ODEs have been widely used in fields such as epidemiology \cite{coop_use_epi_1,coop_use_epi_2}, social networks \cite{coop_use_social_1,coop_use_social_2}, and queuing systems \cite{Borkar-queue}.

 Our preliminary conference paper \cite{chandak2023tug} studied the special case of a single ToW game.
 This extended paper includes the analysis that was all omitted from \cite{chandak2023tug}.
 Moreover, we generalize the scope of \cite{chandak2023tug} to Meta-ToW games where each player chooses both the game they wish to participate in and the action they take.
 This allows for modeling multichannel power control and task allocation, going beyond \cite{chandak2023tug}.